 We believe our differentiated distribution platform provides a competitive advantage by efficiently enabling us to reach a consumer market that is projected to include 50 million people by 2020.
-Our platform is built on a B2B2C channel strategy, whereby we rely on our Network Partners to reach consumers instead of marketing our services to consumers directly.
-Our Network Partners currently include 20 of the 50 largest health plans in the country, a number of which are among 28 Blue Cross and Blue Shield health plans in 26 states, and 140 Employer Partners.
-In addition, we also have more than 25,000 other employer clients.
-Employer Partners include industry leaders such as American Express Company, Dow Corning Corporation, eBay, Inc., Google, Inc., Intermountain Healthcare and Kohl's Corporation.
+Our platform is built on a B2B2C channel strategy, whereby we rely on our Network Partners to reach consumers instead of marketing our services to these potential members directly.
 Our Network Partners enable us to reach over 55 million consumer lives, representing 30% of the insured commercial lives in the United States.